 To help developing countries improve their ability to comply with international rules and standards relating to maritime safety and the prevention and control of maritime pollution, giving priority to technical assistance programmes that focus on human resources development and institutional capacity-building.

 Sustainable Development Goals (SDGs) and post-2015 development agenda

-In 2015, the United Nations Sustainable Development Summit adopted the United Nations Sustainable Development Goals (SDGs) and the 2030 Agenda for Sustainable Development by the UN.
+In 2015, the United Nations Sustainable Development Summit adopted the United Nations Sustainable Development Goals (SDGs) as part of the 2030 Agenda for Sustainable Development.

 The 17 Sustainable Development Goals and 169 targets, to follow on from and build on the millennium development goals (MDGs), which were agreed by governments in 2001.

-Goal 9: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation; and
+: Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation;

-Goal 14: Conserve and sustainably use the oceans, seas and marine resources for sustainable development.
+: Conserve and sustainably use the oceans, seas and marine resources for sustainable development; and

 Country Maritime Profile (CMP)